 Finding accommodations should be your first priority when planning a visit to Chautauqua.
 Gate passes and tickets do not go on sale until January and never sell out.
 Accommodations however, can fill up long before gate passes even go on sale.

-All accommodations within the Institution’s grounds are privately owned except for the Athenaeum Hotel and Bellenger Hall dormitory.
+All accommodations within the Institution’s grounds are privately owned except for the Athenaeum Hotel and Bellinger Hall dormitory.
 There are six classes of places to stay: single-family homes, condominiums, apartments, hotels and inns, historic inns and rooms, and denominational houses.
 To explore and secure accommodations, visit our web-based search engine.
 Chautauqua Institution operates the 150-room Athenaeum Hotel situated on Chautauqua Lake, available for short- and long-term stays.

 Step 2: Tickets and Passes